Alexis211/kogata/README.md

 ### Things not sure

 * VFS thread safety : is the design correct ? (probably)
+* Not enough tests!

 ### Plans for the later future

+* Define a format for "packages", i.e. read-only filesystem images used for adding system components or apps to the OS ; make sure to implement it in a way that does not waste memory
 * Module system for extending the kernel
 * In userspace, simple Scheme-like scripting language
 * POSIX compatibility layer, self-hosting OS